-Types of WiFi Routers: The Ultimate Guide
+Types of Wi‑Fi Routers: The Ultimate Guide

 Types of WiFi Routers cater to different needs and setups.
 The primary types are basic home routers, advanced routers, mesh systems, business routers, gaming routers, travel routers, 4G/5G routers, and outdoor routers.
 Each type has unique features that make it suitable for various environments and uses.
+For quick decisions, match your internet speed (especially multi‑gig), home size, device count, and security needs to the router class before comparing specs.

 This guide will dive into these options, helping you choose the best one for your needs.
 Keep reading to explore the specifics.